Tutorial Guide & Project Creation

 11.2 Upload to CDN

-Upload these two files to your CDN or server and get HTTPS URLs:
+Upload these two files to your CDN or server and obtain HTTPS URLs:

-You can use Alibaba Cloud OSS, Tencent Cloud COS, your own server (with HTTPS), or free hosting services like Vercel or Netlify.
+You can use Alibaba Cloud OSS, Tencent Cloud COS, your own server (HTTPS required), or free hosting services like Vercel or Netlify.

 11.3 Set Menu Names (Important)